script-development/vue-fast-table/README.md

     thClass?: (() => string[] | string) | string | string[];
     // Class(es) to add to every <td> element tdClass?: ((item: Item) => string[] | string) | string | string[];
-    // provide a item with a context (ONLY ALPHABETIC CHARACTERS AND _) getContext?: (item: Item) => string;
+    // provide a item with a context
+    // ONLY ALPHABETIC CHARACTERS AND _
+    getContext?: (item: Item) => string;
     // Format the field data
     formatter?: (item: Item) => any;